LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

  }

-As you can see you need some Spring annotations to run test inside a Spring context in order to be able to use ``@Autowired`` for different Spring beans, in that case the DAO class.
+As you can see, you need some Spring annotations to run test inside a Spring context in order to be able to use ``@Autowired`` for different Spring beans, in that case the DAO class.